 ME doing the BARE MINIMUM on a WRITING ASSIGNMENT.

 “I just didn’t see any attachment or feeling to it” she goes on.

-BECAUSE YOU TOLD ME TO DO FUCKING BULLET POINTS WOMAN.
+BECAUSE YOU TOLD ME TO DO BULLET POINTS YOU FUCKING BITCH.

 Really, I should have taken a page out of Monica’s book and smacked her upside the head.
 But I do what I always do and try to see her side of it.